Quick guide to creating and restoring backup

 |Fig. 2.
 Selecting the default Continuous backup model.|

 After choosing the continuous backup job, you can also define the idle time between the following job cycles.
-In our case, we schedule the idle time to last for 2 minutes (Fig. 3.).
+In our case, we schedule the idle time to last for 1 minute.

 In the following step, you can enable and define the activity period within the job will process data.
-In this example, we schedule the job to run during the week outside the working hours and start on the selected date (Fig. 4.).
+In this example, we schedule the job to run during weekends all days and start on the selected date (Fig. 3.).
 To enable the Activity Periods, mark the corresponding checkbox and define the time frames.

 Now, it is the time to configure the connection to Office 365.
-In the Source data step, click Manage.
-It will open the server connection management window (Fig. 5.).
+In the Server connection step, click Manage.
+It will open the server connection management window (Fig. 4.).

-After the connection is verified, select it and click OK (Fig. 7.).
+After the connection is verified, select it and click OK.

-You can either make a list of mailboxes which should be backed up or decide to backup all your mailboxes (optionally excluding some of them).
-Click Add and using the mailbox picker select source mailboxes that will be included or excluded from the backup (Fig. 8.).
+In the next step you can either make a list of mailboxes which should be backed up or decide to backup all your mailboxes (optionally excluding some of them).
+Click Add and using the mailbox picker select source mailboxes that will be included or excluded from the backup (Fig. 6.).